NateTheGreatt/bitECS/README.md

  * Update worlds with systems or pipelines of systems.
 **/

-movementSystem(world) // executes movement system on world pipeline(world) // executes a pipeline of systems on world
+// execute movement system on world movementSystem(world)

+// executes a pipeline of systems on world pipeline(world)

 /**